Attendance & Punctuality

 Punctuality

-At Barlby, we have a 'soft start' to the day and all children are expected to be in school between 8:20am - 8:40am.
+At Barlby, we have a 'soft start' to the day and all children are expected to be in school between 8:30am - 8:40am.
+The gate closes at 8:40am - you must enter via the main entrance after this time and sign you child in.